sophiiss/midnight-rosefox/README.md

 # 🌹🦊

-This is a collection of CSS files to customize the [Midnight Discord theme](https://github.com/refact0r/midnight-discord) to my taste + some QuickCSS tweaks for hiding UI elements I find to be clutter and a waste of space.
+This is a collection of CSS files that customize the [Midnight Discord theme](https://github.com/refact0r/midnight-discord) to my taste + some CSS tweaks for hiding UI elements I find to be clutter.

 ## How to use: